MangoMirage/captain-kitty-one-ear/Sea-Circus.md

 “The Sea Circus,” Bramble repeated, like it was the most natural thing in the world.
 “They travel from coast to coast—performing on piers, beaches, boats.
 Acrobatics in the rigging, juggling on deck, storytelling under stars.
 Lobsters shot from cannons, too.
 They bring awe where the land meets the tide.
 I heard the call.
 I’m followin’ it.”

 Kitty’s tail swished again, slower this time.
-She studied the pup—young, yes, but with a spark she hadn’t seen since the days of the Muddy Booted Wanderers.
+She studied the pup - young, yes, but with a spark she hadn’t seen since the days of the Muddy Booted Wanderers.

 “Well now,” she said, voice softening.
 “How ‘bout we give you a lift?
 Make sure you reach ‘em in style.
 And truth be told, I wouldn’t mind meetin’ this circus myself.”

-And so began the voyage to the Sea Circus—where Kitty would learn that not all tents are pitched on land, and not all rebels wear boots.
+And so began the voyage to the Sea Circus - where Kitty would learn that not all tents are pitched on land, and not all rebels wear boots.
 Some wear fur, carry compasses, and sail toward wonder with nothing but biscuits and belief.